Update: My guide to the best gelato in Rome was updated for the summer of 2018.

 This isn’t really an update, but more of a confirmation: Gori is awesome.
 If you’re up in Piazza Sempione, don’t miss it.
 I’m obsessed.

 View The Best Gelato in Rome and Therefore the World in a larger map

-For more on gelato in Rome, check out this handy Google map pinpointing the best of the best or download my app or ebook for a portable version that works offline.
+For more on gelato in Rome, download my ebook.
 And if low-tech gelato hunts are more your speed, be sure to brush up on how to judge gelato in 7 easy steps and these tips for finding natural gelato in Rome.